wilfilho/aima-python/README.md

 - ...
 - *Solução 309:* Pedidos ['O0', 'O1', 'O2', 'O4'], Corredores ['A0', 'A1', 'A2', 'A3', 'A4'], Objetivo (média, total) = (2.0, 10)

-E, finalmente, a solução ótima é destacada:
+A solução ótima escolhida pelo algoritmo foi:

 - **Pedidos Selecionados:** ['O0', 'O1', 'O2', 'O4']
 - **Corredores Selecionados:** ['A1', 'A3']